 Whether you’re a novice hiker looking to hit the trail for the first time or a wilderness woman upping the ante on your current outdoor adventures, assembling the perfect backpacking kit can be a monumental and often overwhelming task.
 Not only are there literally thousands of backpacks and boots and tents to choose from, but all of these items represent a pretty hefty financial investment, so you want to make sure you’re getting quality gear that will enhance your adventures for years to come.
-But how do you choose what items to invest in now?
+But where to even begin?!

 When you’ve finally found gear that works for you… well, you want to shout it from the mountaintops!
 Here’s my own backpacking gear list, lovingly assembled and improved from many years of trial and error on the trail, as well as helpful tricks and tips to finding the best gear for you (because, trust me, nothing sucks more than an uncomfortable backpack).
 As any hiker will tell you, your gear list is a perpetual work-in-progress, so you can expect to be trying out new stuff and upgrading for the rest of your outdoor days, but there’s no time like the present to start building what will one day be your own ultimate outdoor adventure kit.